Uphold business ethics and integrity

 We clearly define the ethical and compliance expectations to which we hold ourselves and the third parties with whom we work, and we back up these expectations with governance and management systems to ensure we deliver on them.

-Our Ethics & Compliance (E&C) program is led by our Vice President, Associate General Counsel, and Chief Ethics & Compliance Officer, who reports to PMI’s Senior Vice President & General Counsel and, periodically, to the Audit Committee of the Board of Directors.
+Our Compliance program is led by our Vice President, Associate General Counsel & Chief Compliance Officer, who reports to PMI’s Senior Vice President & General Counsel and, periodically, to the Audit Committee of the Board of Directors.

 Employee communication and training